XYOracleNetwork/sdk-ble-swift/README.md

 ![logo]

 # sdk-ble-ios
-A Bluetooth library designed primarily for use with XY Finder devices.
+A Bluetooth library, primarily for use with XY Finder devices but can be implemented to communicate with any Bluetooth device, with monitoring capability if the device emits an iBeacon signal.
+The library is designed to aleviate the delegate-based interaction with Core Bluetooth classes and presents a straightforward API that allows the developer to write asyncronous code in a syncronous manner.
+The libray utlizes the [Google Promises](https://github.com/google/promises) library as a dependency.

 ## Requirements